chenxingqiang/secret-learn/doc/related_projects.rst

 **Structured learning**

 - `HMMLearn <https://github.com/hmmlearn/hmmlearn>`_ Implementation of hidden
-  markov models that was previously part of jax-sklearn.
+  markov models that was previously part of secret-learn.

 - `pomegranate <https://github.com/jmschrei/pomegranate>`_ Probabilistic modelling
   for Python, with an emphasis on hidden Markov models.

 **Deep neural networks etc.**

-- `skorch <https://github.com/dnouri/skorch>`_ A jax-sklearn compatible
+- `skorch <https://github.com/dnouri/skorch>`_ A secret-learn compatible
   neural network library that wraps PyTorch.

-- `scikeras <https://github.com/adriangb/scikeras>`_ provides a wrapper around Keras to interface it with jax-sklearn.
+- `scikeras <https://github.com/adriangb/scikeras>`_ provides a wrapper around Keras to interface it with secret-learn.
 SciKeras is the successor of `tf.keras.wrappers.scikit_learn`.

 **Federated Learning**